mattsimonis/recipe-box/README.md

 - `MEMCACHE_SERVERS` - The memcached server to connect to.
 Should be a comma separated list of [hostname:port] (e.g. `MEMCACHE_SERVERS=localhost:11211`).
 - `PRISMIC_PREVIEW` - If set to `true`, the `/preview` endpoint will be accessible and the client-side [prismic.min.js](https://static.cdn.prismic.io/prismic.min.js) script will be added to the `layout` view.
 - `PRISMIC_WEBHOOK_SECRET` - The value of the secret key set in the prismic repository configuration.
-If set, and when prismic is configured with a webhook to your app's `/webhook` endpoint, this will clear out the cache, if set.
+If set, and when prismic is configured with a webhook to your app's `/webhook` endpoint, this will clear out the cache.

 ## Deployment